 If you participate in a community outreach, our medical coordinator will teach you what you need to know before you start working.
 All outreach work is supervised by a medical professional.

-Our Nursing internships run year round and you can join at any time.
-You will need to spend at least two weeks on the project.
+Our Nursing internships run year-round and you can join at any time.
 We encourage you to stay longer, so you can learn and gain as much nursing work experience in Kenya as possible.

 Your work will focus mainly on the following: